flokoe/bash-hackers-wiki/docs/howto/pax.md

 ### Archive data

-When you don\'t specify anything special, `pax` will attempt to read archive data from standard input (read/list modes) and write archive data to standard output (write mode).
+When you don't specify anything special, `pax` will attempt to read archive data from standard input (read/list modes) and write archive data to standard output (write mode).
 This ensures `pax` can be easily used as part of a shell pipe construct, e.g. to read a compressed